Timeline of same-sex marriage

 This article contains a timeline of significant events regarding same-sex marriage and legal recognition of same-sex couples worldwide.
 It begins with the history of same-sex unions during ancient times, which consisted of unions ranging from informal and temporary relationships to highly ritualized unions, and continues to modern-day state-recognized same-sex marriage.
 Events concerning same-sex marriages becoming legal in a country or in a country's state are listed in bold.

-Summary of 21st century
+Summary

 The summary table below lists in chronological order the sovereign states (United Nations member states plus Taiwan) that have legalized same-sex marriage.
-As of February 2023, 34 states have legalized.
+As of January 2025, 38 states have legalized same sex marriage.

 Dates are when marriages between same-sex couples began to be officially certified.
-When distinguished, the initial date is the date of legalization in the first subnational jurisdiction (state, province or constituent country), and the second is the completion date for all jurisdictions, not counting external territories or (in the case of the US) semi-sovereign tribal jurisdictions.
+When distinguished, the initial date is the date of legalization in the first subnational jurisdiction (state, province or constituent country), and the second is the completion date for all jurisdictions, not counting external territories (or in the case of the US, sovereign tribal nations).
 A dash indicates that same-sex marriage is not (yet) legal in all jurisdictions.
-This is the case for the Kingdom of the Netherlands, where the constituent countries of Aruba, Curaçao and Sint Maarten have not legalized.
+This is the case for the Kingdom of the Netherlands, where the constituent country Sint Maarten has not yet legalized, and for the Realm of New Zealand, where the constituent countries of Niue and the Cook Islands have not legalized.